jon-jacky/Piety/scripts/demo.md

 Some interesting commands to type at the *edsel* command prompt:

+ - *h 12* - Enlarge the scrolling command region to 12 lines, so
+ you can observe multiple commands or multiline output.

+ - *n* - List all the editor text buffers.

- - *b ts1* - in the focus window, display the buffer that contains the timeout messages from *ts1task*.
+ - *b ts1* - In the focus window, display the buffer that contains the timeout messages from *ts1task*.
 This window updates each time the task generates a new message, even when another window gets focus and updates as its text is edited.

+The *edsel* display editor has the *[wyshka](../shells/wyshka.py)* shell built-in, so you can use the Python command line without exiting the editor, by prefixing each Python command with an exclamation point, or by typing just an exclamation point on the command line by itself to switch to a Python command prompt.
+Switch back to the editor prompt by typing just a colon on the Python command line.

 Some interesting Python commands to type at the *Python* command prompt.
-(The three editor jobs have the *[wyshka](../shells/wyshka.py)* shell built-in, so you can use the Python command line without exiting the editor, by prefixing each Python command with an exclamation point, or by typing just an exclamation point on the command line by itself to switch to Python.)

- - *jobs()* - show information about jobs

  - *piety.tasks()* - show information about tasks